community-led-design/kit/src/resources/remote-co-design-guide.md

       * Some participants are more comfortable with private chatting (i.e. to a specific individual)
       * In other cases the host may wish to turn private chatting off
+* Let participants know whether they need to come prepared with any materials (e.g., pen and paper) or technologies (e.g., a smartphone) in order to participate in an activity.
 * If your participants are split between being on location and being remote, make sure everyone can communicate easily with each other, especially the remote participants

   * This can include texting or use of other messaging services